sorenchr/yahtzeebot/README.md

 Returns the best category to score in from the given game state.

+## generator

+As of right now the generator subproject is still currently in development under the `feature/generator` branch.

 ## Copyright and license

 Code copyright 2017 Søren Qvist Christensen.
 Code released under [the MIT license](https://github.com/sorenchr/yahtzeebot/blob/master/LICENSE).